Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 ## Coming Soon

-- 🎥 Video walkthrough on YouTube showing how to set this up and use it
+- 🎥 Video walkthrough on YouTube showing how to install and use this skill
-- ⚡ Claude Code version with slash commands (`/seo-audit`, `/content-plan`, `/schema-generate`)
-- 📦 More configs: GHL Workflow Planner, GHL API Assistant, Marketing Funnel Architect
+- 📦 More skills: GHL Workflow Planner, GHL API Assistant, Marketing Funnel Architect

 ---